Does Title IX mandate victims/survivors to report their assault to their school/to the police?

 Is there a time limit for making a report to the Title IX Office?

-No. Students may report incidents of Sexual Misconduct at any time, regardless of where or when they occurred.
-Additionally, responsible employees must report all incidents of Sexual Misconduct they are made aware of, regardless of when the incident occurred.
-While the ability to do an investigation or take action against a perpetrator may be limited if the event occurred in the past, the Title IX Office can still provide support and resources to those who have been affected by Sexual Misconduct.
+No. Students may report incidents of Sexual Harassment at any time, regardless of where or when they occurred.
+Additionally, responsible employees must report all incidents of Sexual Harassment they are made aware of, regardless of when the incident occurred.
+While the ability to do an investigation or take action against a perpetrator may be limited if the event occurred in the past, the Title IX Office can still provide support and resources to those who have been affected by Sexual Harassment.

 What is the difference between a confidential source and a responsible employee?